How to See the Blue Angels Fly (for Free) in Pensacola

 In fact, the requirements couldn’t be simpler to catch this air show in Pensacola.

-You just have to show up at 11:30 a.m. sharp at the viewing area of the National Naval Aviation Museum (1750 Radford Blvd., Ste B, NAS Pensacola, FL 32508, phone 850-452-3604) on most Tuesdays and Wednesdays from now through early November, 2015.
-That’s when these superstars will be practicing.
-And you can watch the air show for free.
+You just have to show up at the viewing area of the National Naval Aviation Museum (1750 Radford Blvd., Ste B, NAS Pensacola, FL 32508, phone 850-452-3604) on a day when these superstars are practicing, usually from March through early November.
+Check out the schedule here: www.navalaviationmuseum.org/attractions/blue-angels/

 The teamwork required for the high speed, low-altitude formation flying takes hundreds of hours to develop, and each pilot must complete 120 training flights during winter training in order to perform a public demonstration safely.